PaulZC/Qwiic_Iridium_9603N/LEARN.md

 - Bit 1: PWR_EN - Read/Write - this bit controls the PWR_EN signal which enables power to the 9603N via the ADM4210.
 Writing 1 to this bit enables the 9603N power
 - Bit 0: SHDN - Read/Write - this bit controls the LTC3225 !SHDN signal to enable/disable the supercapacitor charger.
 Writing 1 to this bit enables the LTC3225

-When writing to the IO_REG, you will need to use a read-modify-write approach: read the IO_REG, set or clear the appropriate bit, write the value back to the IO_REG.
+When writing to the IO_REG, you will need to use a read-modify-write approach: read the IO_REG, set or clear the appropriate bit(s), write the value back to the IO_REG.
 E.g. to enable the LTC3225, the Master needs to:

 ```